Navy Federal Digital Investor Review

 Bonus Services

-Automatic Mutual Fund Purchases: Navy Federal Investments customers may set up ongoing mutual fund buys.
+Automatic Mutual Fund Purchases: Full-service clients can set up recurring mutual fund purchases.

-Dividend Reinvestment Plan: Dividends from stocks and ETFs in a brokerage account can be reinvested automatically.
+Dividend Reinvestment Plan: Dividends from stocks and ETFs can be reinvested automatically as additional shares in a brokerage account at Navy Federal.

 Recommendations

-Retirement Saving & Long-Term Investing: Having an IRA guided by a financial advisor at Navy Federal would be
+Retirement Saving & Long-Term Investing: An IRA with a financial advisor at Navy Federal could be

-Beginners: A robo or full-service managed account is a solid option here.
+Beginners: A robo or full-service managed account is a good idea here.

 Chad Morris is a financial writer with more than 20 years experience